 It is good practice to start with an Export to have the correct header information.
-The id and type columns need to be there in any case.
+The id, type and name columns need to be there in any case.
 For all three actions, you have a test mode available which won't change any data but gives you feedback on your input file.
 Further, as indicated in the screenshot, the opportunity to download the import result exists.

 The XLS export allows to select the columns you want to export explicitly.
 In the Inventory, use the Button on the top right to switch to the table view.

-The column selector on the right-hand side now lets you choose exactly what columns to display.
-In the "Actions" section on the top-right, you'll find the option to "Export" the selected Fact Sheets and Columns.
+Select Columns: The column selector on the right-hand side now lets you choose exactly what columns to display.

 Important: Read the Readme!